Drums180/Challenge-1/README.md

 <img width="760" alt="Captura de pantalla 2022-11-28 a la(s) 17 15 50" src="https://user-images.githubusercontent.com/118247139/204400658-f5ed04d1-f280-4997-bc73-436d0b1151a8.png">

-## Criteria 4
+## Criteria 4: Sequential Order

-There are two types of Challenges in this course.
-Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.
+In order to have easier accessibility when editing the website, a sequential structure must be made where the CSS file is directly related to the HTML file.
+For this case most of the variables in the CSS file are out of order and therefore it is necessary to make corrections as follows.

 <img width="944" alt="Captura de pantalla 2022-11-28 a la(s) 17 14 07" src="https://user-images.githubusercontent.com/118247139/204400460-864b2014-fcf9-468f-b128-1bfcdd9a82f9.png">
 <img width="987" alt="Captura de pantalla 2022-11-28 a la(s) 17 14 20" src="https://user-images.githubusercontent.com/118247139/204400474-2c16d665-20e5-4c61-94a9-3f74f22d58ff.png">